Quantum corrections to the Hawking radiation spectrum: Selection rules for quantum black holes

-However, if we assume that the emission of a photon should be local, this is not the case.
-In other words, a photon should be emitted from a single area quantum of the black hole, rather than from scattered or extended regions of the black hole; one cannot imagine that a single photon could be emitted from two or more places simultaneously.
-Perhaps from these considerations, Krasnov argued as followings \cite{Krasnov}:

-``Consider a quantum process in which the black hole jumps from a state $|\Gamma>$ to state $|\Gamma'>$, such that the horizon area changes.
+However, if we assume that the emission of a photon is local, this is not the case.
+For a photon to be emitted locally, it should be emitted from a single area quantum, not simultaneously from multiple area quanta separated in space.
+Possibly following these considerations, Krasnov argued that\cite{Krasnov} \begin{quote} ``Consider a quantum process in which the black hole jumps from a state $|\Gamma \rangle$ to state $|\Gamma' \rangle$, such that the horizon area changes.
 This, for example, can be a process in which one of the flux lines piercing the horizon breaks, with one of the ends falling into the black hole and the other escaping to infinity (see Fig. 1b).
-This is an example of the emission process; the two ends of the flux line can be thought of as the two particle anti-particle quanta in Hawking¡¯s original picture [6] of the black hole evaporation''
+This is an example of the emission process; the two ends of the flux line can be thought of as the two particle anti-particle quanta in Hawking's original picture [6] of the black hole evaporation.'' \end{quote} Translating this into a mathematical formula, what Krasnov argues is the following: